mikegoelzer/Homebrew-ECP5-SBC/readme.md

 ## About this project

-This project was a personal educational/hobby exercise that I pursued on and off over a couple of years.
+This project was a personal hobby exercise that I pursued on and off over a couple of years.
 Everything is massively over-engineered because I was trying to maximize my learnings. 🤷‍♀️

 ## Acknowledgements